Roles and responsibilities

 CEPA offers a highly competitive remuneration package for its staff.
 Beyond this, staff benefits also include:

-- 25 days paid holiday per year excluding UK bank holidays,
+- 25 days paid holiday per year plus 8 UK bank holidays

 CEPA welcomes applications from all sections of the community.
 We recognise and actively promote the benefits of a diverse workforce and are committed to treating all employees with dignity and respect regardless of race, gender, disability, age, sexual orientation, religion or belief.